wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 of invalidation is specified using the `type` parameter.
 When downgrade is requested, the current level on which `invalidate()` is called and levels below are assumed to hold a block in `M` or `E` state.

+In a non-terminal coherence controller, `processInv()` simply calls `processInval()` on `tcc` and then calls the method of the same name on `bcc`.
+The completion cycle, however, is the cycle when `tcc` finishes broadcasting.
+This reflects an important assumption made by zSim: dirty line write backs to parent caches are out of the critical path.

+In `tcc`'s `processInval()`, `sendInvalidates()` is called to broadcast the invalidation request to child caches that have a "1" bit in the sharer list.
+To elaborate: This function walks the sharer list of the block, and for each potential sharer, it calls the cache object's `invalidate()` method recursively (recall that we are now in the initial `invalidate()`'s call chain).
+The type of invalidation and the boolean flag indicating dirty write back are passed unmodified. zSim assumes that all invalidations are signaled to child caches at the same time.
+The completion cycle of a single invalidation is computed as the response cycle from the child cache plus the network latency.